Cheung Po Tsai: Rise to command

 After Cheng I died suddenly in Vietnam in 1807, his widow Ching Shih acted quickly to solidify the partnership with her step-son Cheung Po Tsai.
 Their first success came when they were able to secure the loyalty of Cheng's relatives, who were leaders in the fleet.
 They became lovers and shared power.

-As Ching Shih's second-in-command, Cheung Po Tsai was active along the Guangdong coastal area during the Qing dynasty.
+As Ching Shih's second-in-command, Cheung Po Tsai was active along the Cantonese coast.
 Their followers were said to have reached 50,000+ and his fleet said to have possessed 600 ships.

 The tide began to turn in 1809.
 The authorities managed to discover that Cai Qian was docked in the coastal town of Wuzhen, Zhejiang province.
 The new naval leaders of Fujian and Zhejiang, Wang Delu and Qiu Lianggong, blockaded him into the port and attacked, sinking Cai Qian's ship and killing him.

 Battle of the Tiger's Mouth

-In September and November 1809, Cheung Po Tsai's pirate fleet suffered a series of defeats inflicted by the Portuguese Navy at the Battle of the Tiger's Mouth.
+In September and November 1809, the Guangdong Pirate Confederation suffered a series of defeats inflicted by the Portuguese Navy at the Battle of the Tiger's Mouth.

+During the fighting, he revealed to the Portuguese that he coveted the Chinese imperial throne, and on 26th of December 1809 he wrote to the Portuguese commander José Pinto Alcoforado de Azevedo e Sousa proposing that he supply him with four ships to help him in this endeavour and in return he would grant the Portuguese two or three Chinese provinces:

+"Yesterday I received a very persuasive message from you in which you state your desire to meet with me in Macau.
+I thank you for the compliment.
+I reign from the seas just as from the centre of a kingdom, wielding the sceptre of power and governing all those who obey me.
+I am therefore extremely busy.
+Government is no easy task and for that reason I am, unfortunately, unable to accept your invitation.
+At present my sole aim is to regain control of this territory and I shall not rest until I have accomplished it.
+I would be able to achieve my objective sooner if you were willing to lend me four ships.
+In return I should give you two or three provinces of your own choice.
+Please trust my offer.
+As regards the ships, if you cannot send them to me immediately then do so at your own convenience.
+Many people have advised me to surrender to a Tartar.
+These are nothing more than vain exhortations.
+While I am in command of this red flag fleet I shall do my utmost to gain the Imperial Throne.
+I have already ordered my fleet to sail to Boca do Tigre and defeat the usurpor's army.
+I have several other matters to communicate to you but I am not able to do so at present.
+The above should serve to inform you of my true intentions".